Modules and imports

 FunctionDescription

-filter_nil(dict)Remove entries where value is nil, empty string, or “null”
+filter_nil<V>(dict<string, V>)Remove entries where value is nil, empty string, or "null"; preserves the value type

 store_stale(key, max_age_seconds)Check if a store key's timestamp is stale